-Day 11: Chinese Base Camp
+Day 11: At Chinese Base Camp for acclimatisation

 Today we make further preparations in the Chinese Base Camp.
 In the afternoon we load our equipment and gears on the yaks.
 The next day the yaks will carry our loads to the Cho Oyu base camp.

-Day 12 - 15: Trek to Cho Oyu Base Camp
+Day 12 - 15: Trek to Cho Oyu Advance Base Camp

-The trek resumes along the long valley up to the Cho Oyu Base camp.
+The trek resumes along the long valley up to the Cho Oyu Advance Base camp.
 The next 3 days we will spend it as acclimatization days in camps at 5200 and 5450 meters before reaching the base camp.
 In the afternoon we will be organizing our climbing gears and perform climbing practices.

-Day 16 - 40: Ascent of Cho Oyu
+Day 16 - 40: Climbing Period.
+Ascent of Cho Oyu (8201 meter)

 On the first day we will try to ascent the lower part of the mountain.
 The climb will be further dictated by the weather conditions of the mountain before returning back to the base camp.
 We will further climb higher with proper acclimatization.
 The climb will occur from the north-west face of Cho Oyu.
 We reach Camp 1 (6400m) which is 6-8 hours away from Gyabrag Glacier.
 A snow ridge from Camp 1 follows a steep climb to reach Camp 2 at 7000m.
 From Camp 2 the climb is easy enough to reach Camp 3 at 7400m.
 These camps will act as resting stops before the summit.
 At the summit we reward ourselves with the glorious view that surrounds us.
 After spend quality time we descend back to the Base Camp by day 40 following the same path.

-Day 41: Return trek to road-head
+Day 41: Return trek to road-head and drive to Gyirong

-Day 42: Drive back to Nepal
+Day 42: Drive to Kathmandu (Nepal)

 Day 43: Kathmandu

+Today we will celebrate our achievement of our expedition during dinner and treat ourselves with much needed rest.
 You can spend the rest of the day exploring and sightseeing in various parts of the valley.
 You can also spend day by shopping to remember and reflect upon your visit to Nepal.

-Day 45: Departure
+Day 44: Departure

 On this day you are free to do as you please until departure.
 The day can be spent by sightseeing or by taking the day off to rest.
 A designated individual will drop you at Tribhuvan International Airport as per your flight schedule.
 Farewell.